HMCS Star: Cold War (1945–1989)

 In 1953, a Naval Reserve Air Squadron (No. 1 Training Air Group) was established at in Toronto sending HMCS Star one Hawker Hurricane and two Supermarine Seafire aircraft to be housed at RCAF Station Hamilton, now known as the John C. Munro Hamilton International Airport.
 Not given its own squadron, due to its close proximity to Toronto, the crew from HMCS Star maintained a support unit for ground crew and maintenance conducting joint training with HMCS York at RCAF Station Downsview in Toronto.

 With the unification of the Canadian Armed Forces in the mid-1960s, significant changes came to HMCS Star.
 In 1964, The Great Lakes Training Centre was disbanded, as was the naval air arm maintenance unit.
 In 1967, The Hamilton Service Battalion and The Hamilton Medical Company, later renamed 23 Service Battalion and 23 Medical Company, took over HMCS Patriot /COND building after the closure of their Burlington Street Armoury in September of that year.
 In 1969, the base now called Canadian Forces Reserve Barracks Hamilton was placed under control of CFB Toronto.

 Post Cold War (1990–present)

 On 27 September 1997, HMCS Star officially opened their new building, replacing all of the original World War II-era buildings that had housed the Division since its commissioning in 1941.

 In 2003, the destroyer HMCS Haida, was moved to a site directly in front of HMCS Star, serving as a lasting memorial to the veterans of Canada's Navy, and a testament to the ongoing connection between Hamilton and this heritage.

-Today, HMCS Star is the home to over 200 naval reservists and generates trained individuals and teams for Royal Canadian Navy's domestic and international operations, while at the same time supporting the Canadian Armed Forces efforts to connect with Canadians through the maintenance of a broad national presence.
+HMCS Star is the home to over 200 naval reservists and generates trained individuals and teams for Royal Canadian Navy's domestic and international operations, while at the same time supporting the Canadian Armed Forces efforts to connect with Canadians through the maintenance of a broad national presence.